ceedee666/modern-abap-curriculum/README.md

 ## Acknowledgements

-The work on this material has been supported by [WiLMo](https://www.dh.nrw/kooperationen/OERContent.nrw%202021-95) project.
+The work on this curriculum has been supported by [WiLMo](https://www.dh.nrw/kooperationen/OERContent.nrw%202021-95) project.